wptrainingteam/learn-wp-content/developer-learning-pathway/introduction-to-wordpress-blocks/04-block-functionality.md

 ## Additional resources

-To read more about the fundamentals of developing blocks, you can read the [Fundamentals of Block Development](https://developer.wordpress.org/block-editor/getting-started/fundamentals/) section of the Block Editor handbook as well as the [Edit and Save guide](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-edit-save/)
+To read more building your Edit and save functionality, take a look at the [Edit and Save reference guide](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-edit-save/) in the Block Editor handbook.